sevagh/freemusicdemixer.com/docs/index.md

 # Free AI-powered music demixer

-Effortlessly split your songs into individual stems - **vocals, bass, drums, guitar, piano, and more** - using the best and latest AI models in our free web application.
+Effortlessly split your songs into individual stems - **vocals, bass, drums, and melody** - using the best and latest AI model in our free web application.
 It runs **locally on your computer 🫵🏽**, ensuring unlimited usage without any restrictions.
-Powered by the [Demucs Hybrid Transformer](https://github.com/facebookresearch/demucs) AI models, created and maintained by [Sevag H](https://github.com/sevagh).
+Powered by the [Demucs Hybrid Transformer](https://github.com/facebookresearch/demucs) AI model, created and maintained by [Sevag H](https://github.com/sevagh).
 <div class="image-container">
 <img class="responsive-img" src="/assets/images/music-demix.webp" alt="music-demixing-diagram"/>
 </div>